-Senator Becca Rausch was elected to the Massachusetts State Senate on November 6, 2018 and sworn into office on January 2, 2019.
+Senator Becca Rausch was first elected to the Massachusetts Senate on November 6, 2018.
+She is currently serving her third term.

-Becca Rausch is the Massachusetts State Senator representing the Norfolk, Bristol & Middlesex District.
-She is the third woman, the second Democrat, and the first Jewish person to represent several of the communities in her district in the Senate.
+Becca Rausch is the Massachusetts State Senator representing the Norfolk, Worcester & Middlesex District.
+She is the first woman and first Jewish person to represent several of the communities in her district in the Senate.
 Re-elected on November 8, 2022, she is currently serving her third term.

 Senator Rausch serves as the Senate Chair of the Joint Committee on Environment, Natural Resources and Agriculture, and the Senate Vice Chair of the Joint Committee on State Administration and Regulatory Oversight.
 Additionally, in the first few weeks of her tenure, Senator Rausch served on the Temporary Committee on Rules, an appointment rarely given to first-year legislators.

 Prior to her election to the Legislature, Senator Rausch worked for over a decade as a practicing attorney.
 Her work spanned both the private and public sectors, including several years at the Massachusetts Executive Office of Health and Human Services, where she earned a Citation for Outstanding Performance.
 Senator Rausch is also a former elected local legislator, union steward, and law professor.
 Her areas of expertise include health law and policy, information governance and knowledge management, and data privacy and security.
 The granddaughter of a Holocaust survivor and a published author on reproductive health and justice and body size and the law, Senator Rausch is a lifelong advocate for social justice, fairness, and equality for all.
 She holds degrees from Brandeis University (B.A.), Northeastern University School of Law (J.D.), and the University of California, Berkeley, School of Law (LL.M.).